jjaqkho/samsung-smart-home-code/Crit Findings Log.md

 ### Summarized feedback from Greg Pass

+• Discussed about HMW --> Product Narrative

 • Positive feedback on our narrative, our transition from our HMW to our Product Narrative

 • One sentence for each category of the diagram ("Make me care...")

+• Great that we're not pivoting

 ### Summarized feedback from Bill Lee (Sprint 2)

+• UI has to be clear, which is what we have

+• Whoever in duty has to easily be picked up by the UI

+• In addition to standup and walk around, there are sensors in the marketplace that can have a more precise and clinical measurements. don’t limit ourselves to only their behavior and movements (e.g. toilet bowls that do urinalysis

+• Overall, great start, very clean, very simple